TapToCommunity/tapto/docs/readers.md

 - Plug and play.
 - Reasonably priced from around $30 to $50 USD depending on vendor.
 - Comes with a nice injection molded case and integrated USB cable.
-- Has excellent short range reading but poor range beyond that.
+- Has excellent short range reading but poor long range.
 - The PCB is quite large which can make it difficult to use in custom projects.

 ### Known Issues